WebFuzzing/EvoMaster/README.md

 ```

 The generated tests are self-contained, i.e. they
-start/stop the REST server by their self:
+start/stop the REST server by themselves:

 ```
     private static SutHandler controller = new em.embedded.se.devscout.scoutapi.EmbeddedEvoMasterController();